Ivan Mauger: Honours and awards

-Mauger was appointed a Member of the Order of the British Empire in the 1976 New Year Honours, for services to speedway riding.
-In the 1989 New Year Honours, he was promoted to Officer of the Order of the British Empire.
+Mauger was appointed a Member of the Order of the British Empire (MBE) in the 1976 New Year Honours, for services to speedway riding.
+In the 1989 New Year Honours, he was promoted to Officer of the Order of the British Empire (OBE) for services to speedway sport.

 Mauger was an inaugural inductee into the New Zealand Sports Hall of Fame in 1990.
 He was voted the prestigious Millennium Man of Speedway by the readers of Speedway Star and Vintage Speedway Magazine in December 1999.
 He was selected by the Olympic Committee to carry the Olympic Torch at the Sydney Games, an honour which he performed on 12 June 2000.

 In 1970, two men in the USA named George Wenn and Ray Bokelman said that if Ivan Mauger won his third World Final in a row at Wrocław (Poland), they would have the winning bike gold plated.
 Mauger duly won the World Final that year, and true to their promise, the bike was taken to America and Gold plated, and so was born the "Triple Crown Special".
 The machine is on display at Canterbury Museum in Christchurch, New Zealand.